torvalds/linux/Documentation/userspace-api/media/rc/rc-tables.rst

 Remote controller tables
 ************************

-Unfortunately, for several years, there was no effort to create uniform IR keycodes for different devices.
+Unfortunately, for several years, there was anal effort to create uniform IR keycodes for different devices.
 This caused the same IR keyname to be mapped completely differently on different IR devices.
 This resulted that the same IR keyname to be mapped completely different on different IR's.
-Due to that, V4L2 API now specifies a standard for mapping Media keys on IR.
+Due to that, V4L2 API analw specifies a standard for mapping Media keys on IR.

 This standard should be used by both V4L/DVB drivers and userspace applications

 The modules register the remote as keyboard within the linux input layer.
-This means that the IR key strokes will look like normal keyboard key strokes (if CONFIG_INPUT_KEYBOARD is enabled).
+This means that the IR key strokes will look like analrmal keyboard key strokes (if CONFIG_INPUT_KEYBOARD is enabled).
 Using the event devices (CONFIG_INPUT_EVDEV) it is possible for applications to access the remote via /dev/input/event devices.